 On the side of the Email service provider, the number of competitors is an issue too.
 An email marketing pitch with many competitors diminishes the chance of them winning.
 They don’t want to put in (too much) effort in those cases.
 And it can be very valuable to have an enthusiastic ESP during the selection, that is willing to go the extra mile.
 Every ESP prefers to be in a selection with only a small number of others.

 Smart business developers (aka salespeople) who work at ESPs would try and probe a bit for that nugget of “who else is in there” information.
 But if they don’t, how about you make sure to positively manage expectations and speak out that you want them to make the effort.

 So the benefits of being selective upfront is that it saves you time and brings you extra value.
 But how to do that and how selective should you be?

 The four vendor selection stages for email service providers

-First off, it is important to see what we would call a pitch.
-Marketers have high expectations of email marketing service providers when it comes to pitches.
-And it takes a lot of effort from both sides to go through an RFP, demos and presentations.
+First off, it is important to see what we would call a shortlist/pitch.
+I am referring to the final stage(s) of the selection process.
+Marketers come to have high expectations, maybe sometimes too high of email marketing service providers when it comes to pitches.
+It takes quite some effort from both sides to go through an an Request for Proposal (RFP), demos and presentations.

 How long should your ESP long list be?